AmandaKitSam/Front-End-04/README.md

 - Section 2: Favorite Meals

-- Section 3: How It Works
+- Section 3: How It Works - steps

 - Section 4: Cities ("We're currently in these cities")